DavidBrieden/dotfiles/cheatsheet.md

 * Space + fb -> Find Buffers
 * Space + fh -> Find help tags

+# Folding
+all folding maps start with z.
+With some fantasy, this looks like a folded piece of paper. see :help usr_28
+* zf -> F-old creation
+* zo -> O-pen a fold
+* zc -> C-lose a fold
+* zr -> R-educe, open all foldings one level
+* zm -> M-ore, closes all foldings one level

 # Misc
 * :pwd -> present working directory
 * :cd -> change directory